zhukovanadezhda/zhukovanadezhda/README.md

 <h3 align="center">Machine Learning student in the IASD (Artificial Intelligence, Systems & Data) program across Université Paris Dauphine–PSL, ENS & Mines Paris 🎓</h3>
 <p align="center">

-  I hold a bachelor's and master's degree in bioinformatics, as well as experience in precision psychiatry and broader data analysis.
-So, in recent years, I've primarily worked with data, seeing how statistics and computer science can make a real, noticeable contribution to solving healthcare problems, even using simple methods.
+I have a BSc & MSc in bioinformatics and experience in biomedical data analysis and precision medicine.
+Over the years, I’ve mostly worked with data, seeing how stats and code can make an impact in healthcare, even with simple methods.

-  However, over time, I've become more and more captivated by the beauty of the methods themselves, beyond their immediate application to data.
-So, I now see myself more at the intersection of theoretical and applied science: I still want my work to be meaningful and useful, but with rigorous and carefully crafted methods (and maybe some nerdy time to explore them and prove why they work 🤓).
-I also really enjoy developing things, thinking about different architectures, and code improvements.
+Lately, I’ve become more interested in the methods themselves (the theory, the math, the “why it works” - beyond the data).
+I now see myself at the crossroads of applied and theoretical research: still focused on building useful things, but also enjoying the nerdy side of exploring, understanding, and improving how they work.
+And I really like clean code and elegant solutions 🤓.

 With that in mind, I’m currently looking for a final-year internship and exploring PhD opportunities in the field of applied maths & machine learning.
 </p>

 <p align="center"> 📫 Feel free to reach me: <b>nadiajuckova@gmail.com</b> 📫</p>